Skip to Content

 You must also visit Salt Spring Island Cheese, which makes the yummiest artisan goat cheeses.

-At the farm shop, you can sample everything from chili chevre to a mild blue brie cheese to a traditional goat milk feta.
+At the farm shop, you can sample everything from chili chevre to a mild blue brie cheese and a traditional goat milk feta.

 You can also peek through viewing windows into the rooms of the cheese-making facility.

-If you’d like to stay for a light lunch, their café (open in summer) serves house-made soups, pizza, salad and a scrumptious goat cheesecake for dessert.
+If you’d like to stay for a light lunch, their café is open in the summer months.
+It serves house-made soups, pizza, salad and a scrumptious goat cheesecake for dessert.

 16) Swim at Cusheon Lake